fleschutz/PowerShell/Docs/decrypt-file.md

 ## decrypt-file.ps1 - Decrypts the given file

-This script decrypts the given file.
+This PowerShell script decrypts the given file.

 ## Parameters
 ```powershell